 Independent certification cotton it is voluntary and is promoted by international organizations such as Organic Trade Association, IVN, Japanese Organic Cotton Association, Soil Association and other organizations dealing with environmental and social protection.

 Get the GOTS certification it is a rather complex practice for companies that request it, since unlike other certifications of organic origin such as Organic Content Standard (OCS), the standards required by the Global Organic Textile Standard they are much stricter.

 This is one of the reasons why we consider this certification the most important and complete one currently present in the textile sector.

-We strongly believe in organic, that's why we immediately show you an infographic comparing traditional and cotton organic cotton certified incubator cotton
+We strongly believe in organic, that's why we immediately show you an infographic comparing traditional and cotton organic cotton certified cotton

 This infographic shows the huge differences between organic and traditional agriculture, that's why we would like to be able to convey the importance oforganic clothing, which currently covers a large part of the sustainable fashion contemporary and that will conquer more and more space in the future.

 In fact, we believe that "organic" and "recycling of resources" are the cornerstones on which to base the fashion of the future.